kfilipcic/My-Photomath-App/README.md

 My try in making an app which reads a math expression as an input and gives out the result.

 ## How it works?
-More details about how the actual code works can be found in Jupyter Notebook file in this repository.
+More details about how the actual code works can be found in Jupyter Notebook files of this repository.
 Comments through code also explain certain functions and their significance.

 ## Requirements
 1. CUDA 10.1